-The amendment is effective for annual periods beginning on or after 1 January 2022 with earlier adoption permitted.
-The Group will apply the amendments to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.
-The amendment is not expected to have a significant impact on the Group's consolidated financial statements.
+The amendment is effective for annual periods beginning on or after 1 January 2022.
+Early adoption is permitted.
+The Bank will apply the amendments to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.
+This amendment is not expected to have significant impact on the Bank's separate financial statements.